Libre-Square/docker-django-cms/README.md

 **You should change the default password via the administration interface.**

 ## Notes:
-* A number of DjangoCMS plugins are installed.
-Please refer to the Dockerfile and my_settings.py for details.
 * All customizations are self contained in the `custom` directory (`/home/django/custom`).
 The default templates and settings.py file are left untouched.
 * The DjangoCMS is configured to use a customized template.
 Please refer to template file (`custom/templates/page.html`) for details.
   * This is to make it possible to build the web layouts entirely inside the administration interface (i.e. define sections in `DIV`, and use CSS flex/grid layout to arrange the sections).